Meconium is a newborn's first poop. This sticky, thick, dark green poop is made

 inhaled nitric oxide.
 This gas is added to oxygen to open blood vessels and improve

-blood and removes carbon dioxide.
+carbon dioxide.
 Then the machine sends the blood back to the child.

 Most babies with MAS get better within a few days or weeks, depending on how much